Some Things You Should Know:

 Report all lost or damaged material to the library.
 If you are unable to find the lost item, or the damaged item is not repairable, you will be billed for the replacement cost (ie, the purchase price) of the item plus a non-refundable processing fee of $30.00.

-Q: Where and how can I pay my library fines?
+Q: Where and how can I pay my library fees?
 Back to Top

-You may pay your library fines in person at any branch library on campus.
-Cash, debit, VISA, MasterCard, and money orders are all accepted.
-You may also pay your fines by phone using VISA or Mastercard.
+You may pay your library fees in person at any branch library on campus.
+Cash, debit, VISA and MasterCard are all accepted.
+You may also pay your fees by phone using VISA or Mastercard.

-Q: Whom can I talk to if I have a question about a library fine?
+Q: Whom can I talk to if I have a question about a library fee?
 Back to Top

-You can inquire at any check-out desk in the library - you may be referred to a Supervisor at the library where fines have accrued.
+You can inquire at any check-out desk in the library - you may be referred to a Supervisor at the library where fees have accrued.